 The site of the Cross of Provence commands a breathtaking panoramic view.

-Numerous legends surround these mysterious caves, some of them might have scared children from Aix!
+Many legends surround these mysterious caves.
+One can imagine how much some of them must have frightened the children of Aix!
 Rumour has it that its pit is bottomless and leads straight to hell…

 The Sainte-Victoire Priory

-It is probable that a small religious retreat was built on the site of the current building as early as the 5th century by St Cassien.
+It is likely that Saint-Cassien built a small religious retreat on the site of the current building as early as the 5th century.

-In the 16th century, the mountain received fervent popular attention with the pilgrimage of the Pertuis brotherhood, which is still celebrated today on the last Sunday of April through the Roumavagi pilgrimage.
+In the 16th century, the mountain received fervent popular attention with the pilgrimage of the Pertuis brotherhood.
+People still celebrated it today on the last Sunday of April through the Roumavagi pilgrimage.

-In 1654, the priory was built by Jean Aubert, Master of Liturgical Celebrations at Aix Cathedral.
-In order to host the growing number of pilgrims, a chapel devoted to Notre-Dame de la Victoire was erected in 1656 as well as a convent in 1664.
+In 1654, Jean Aubert, Master of Liturgical Celebrations at Aix Cathedral constructed the present-day priory.
+In order to host the growing number of pilgrims, he added a chapel devoted to Notre-Dame de la Victoire in 1656 as well as a convent in 1664.

 After his death in 1692, the religious life of the priory declined and only a few hermits agreed to remain living at the priory.
 However, pilgrims from the brotherhoods of Vauvenargues, Aix-en-Provence and Pertuis continued to visit the priory regularly.

 Practically abandoned in the 18th and 19th centuries, the buildings of the priory deteriorated.
-In 1954, the “Friends of Sainte-Victoire” society, established by Henri Imoucha, endeavoured to restore the buildings of the priory in order to make them “worthy of their prestigious past and their natural destination”.
+In 1954, the Henri Imoucha and the “Friends of Sainte-Victoire” society endeavoured to restore the buildings of the priory in order to make them “worthy of their prestigious past and their natural destination”.

-With a starting point at Aix-en-Provence, the mountain range is encircled by a 60 kilometre circuit (D17, DD57D, D24, D10 roads) which offers plenty of wonderful viewing points over Sainte-Victoire and many starting points for walks.
+Starting at Aix-en-Provence, you can drive around the mountain range on a 60-kilometre circuit (D17, DD57D, D24, and D10 roads).
+The itinerary offers plenty of wonderful viewing points over Sainte-Victoire and many starting points for walks.
 The itinerary crosses some picturesque villages, such as Vauvenargues, dominated by the steep side of the mountain and natural sites like the wooded Infernet Gorge.

 The Cézanne Route

 Linking Aix-en-Provence to Puyloubier, the Cézanne Route (D17) runs along the whole length of Sainte-Victoire’s Southern side.
-The winding road is marked with the painter’s memory when he used to travel to Le Tholonet.
+The winding road evokes the painter’s memory of when he used to travel to Le Tholonet.

 The D17 road offers great views of the towering cliff of Sainte-Victoire in the vicinity of Antonin-sur-Bayon, as well as a diversity of landscapes from the plain of Le Tholonet to the hilly land around Puyloubier.

-The little village of Antonin-sur-Bayon houses the Maison de la Sainte-Victoire which displays a permanent exhibition of the mountain, in particular the dinosaur eggs which were discovered on the site.
+The little village of Antonin-sur-Bayon houses the Maison de la Sainte-Victoire.
+Inside is a permanent exhibition of the mountain, in particular the dinosaur eggs which were discovered on the site.
 It provides information and hiking maps as well as a tourist shop.

 At Puyloubier, the castle of the wine domain of Capitaine Danjou houses an Institution of the Légion Étrangère for the wounded legionnaires of the French Foreign Legion.
 Set in the middle of a magnificent vineyard landscape, the castle has its own museum (entrance free) with a collection of uniforms and ceramics, metalwork and bookbinding workshops.

-One of the finest view of Sainte-Victoire is on the D58 between Meyrieul and Beaurecueil The view from here at sunset is unforgettable.
+One of the finest views of Sainte-Victoire is on the D58 between Meyrieul and Beaurecueil The view from here at sunset is unforgettable.

 Vauvenargues Castle is actually a fortified bastide, a local name for a Provençal manor house.
 A bastide, of square or rectangular shape, was usually occupied by a wealthy farmer.
-With its tile roof, walls of fine ashlar-stone, it was larger and therefore more elegant than a Provençal mas.
+With its tile roof and walls of fine ashlar stone, it was larger and therefore more elegant than a Provençal mas.

 The site of the Vauvenargues was occupied in the Roman era by a fort and became a residence for the Counts of Provence during the Middle Ages.
-In the 13th century, it came into the possession of the Archbishops of Aix-en-Provence before being acquired in the 17th century by the Marquis de Vauvenargues.
+In the 13th century, it came into the possession of the Archbishops of Aix-en-Provence before the Marquis de Vauvenargues acquired it in the 17th century.

-The castle was sold to the Isoard family after the French Revolution and was listed as a “Monument Historique” in 1929.
-The Isoard family sold the castle in 1943 to three industrialists from Marseille who removed all the furniture and a large part of the interior decoration.
+After the French Revolution, the castle came into possession of the Isoard family.
+The family in turn sold the castle in 1943 to three industrialists from Marseille who removed all the furniture and a large part of the interior decoration.

 In September 1958, the exiled Spanish artist Pablo Picasso acquired Vauvenargues Castle.

-Picasso and his wife Jacqueline are buried in the garden of the castle under a 1933 monumental sculpture of “La Dame à l’offrande” (Woman with a Vase) which was originally placed at the entrance of the Spanish pavilion at the 1937 International Exhibition in Paris.
-The castle is still privately owned by Picasso’s stepdaughter.
+Picasso and his wife Jacqueline are buried in the garden of the castle under a 1933 monumental sculpture of “La Dame à l’offrande” (Woman with a Vase).
+The monument originally decorated the entrance of the Spanish pavilion at the 1937 International Exhibition in Paris.

-Each year, nearly 1 million people visit the range, most of them hiking in the mountains.
-Several walking tracks lead to a priory founded in the 17th century and to the famous Croix de Provence, the easiest being those starting from the northern approach of the mountain range.
+Several walking tracks lead to a 17th-century priory and to the famous Croix de Provence.
+The easiest tracks are those starting from the northern approach of the mountain range.

-There are 250km of footpaths, from half-day to two-day walks, across and about the Sainte-Victoire range.
-The hiking trail GR 9 (Grande Randonnée) runs the full length of the 17km ridge along some breathtakingly vertiginous cliff faces and also involves a challenging 1-2 hour uphill walk from Vauvenargues.
+There is 250 km of marked footpaths, from half-day to two-day walks.
+The hiking trail GR 9 (Grande Randonnée) runs the full length of the 17km ridge along with some breathtakingly vertiginous cliff faces.
+It also involves a challenging 1-2 hour uphill walk from Vauvenargues.

 As a result of the great 1989 fire when most of the hillside was deforested, access is heavily restricted and can be banned from July to September.
-It is advised to avoid walking under the hot summer sun between 11am and 3pm and to wear a hat and bring plenty of water and sunscreen.
+Therefore, avoid walking under the hot summer sun between 11 am and 3 pm.
+Also, make sure to wear a hat and bring plenty of water and sunscreen.
 The shooting season runs between 13 September and 13 January.
-Hiking should be restricted to the main paths and hikers should wear bright clothing.
+Hiking is often restricted to the main paths and hikers should wear bright clothing.